After her old car finally broke down, Piper Thomas vividly remembers trying to get to work.

 99% of participants in United Way-funded financial literacy programs report having an increased sense of wellbeing and have made progress toward their goals.

-“Over 960,000 Wisconsin residents qualify as ALICE, an acronym that stands for Asset Limited, Income Constrained, Employed.
-These individuals and families are working, but living paycheck to paycheck,” said Krystina Kohler, Financial Stability Portfolio Manager at United Way of Greater Milwaukee and Waukesha County.
+“So many individuals and families in our community are working, but living paycheck to paycheck,” said Krystina Kohler, Financial Stability Portfolio Manager at United Way of Greater Milwaukee & Waukesha County.
 “They lack the means to weather the storm if a financial emergency hits.
 Programs like YWCA Auto Loan Access give hard-working people like Piper the boost they need to build a successful future for themselves and their families.”

 The first day she had her new car, Piper drove past her old bus stop and picked up as many of her co-workers as she could fit.
 Now she drives them every day to work.
 They help with gas money and pitch in when Piper needs a repair.